← Back to Blog

 What does client billing mean?

 First let's start with the basics.
 Client billing refers to the process of invoicing clients for the services or work provided.
-It is the mechanism through which freelancers request payment from their clients for completed projects or ongoing services.
+It is the mechanism through which agencies request payment from their clients for completed projects or ongoing services.

-Remember, client billing serves as the backbone of a successful freelance business.
+Remember, client billing serves as the backbone of a successful agency business.
 It ensures that you receive timely and fair compensation for your hard work.
 The process involves creating and sending invoices to your client, which outlines the services rendered, the agreed-upon payment terms, and any other relevant billing information.

 What is the client billing process? (step-by-step)